nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### AssemblySelectLimit

-If you run from the Ide (Visual Studio) the adapter will receive a list of tests to process.
+If you run from the IDE (Visual Studio) the adapter will receive a list of tests to process.
 This is heavy when the number of tests are large.
 If the number of tests exceeds this limit, the list will be skipped and all tests in the assembly will be run (except those tests that are Explicit or Ignored).

 This might have an adverse effect if you select a category and you have more than 2000 tests, the category setting will be ignored.
 In that case, just increase this limit to higher than your number of tests.